Sleep Paralysis Induced Lucid Dream (SPILD)

 Hints & Tips:

-Sleep paralysis is natural and safe, do not allow yourself to give into fear.
-Learn to see the state as a welcome doorway into lucidity.
+Sleep paralysis is a sleep disorder, but is natural, do not allow yourself to give into fear.
+It is a potential doorway into lucidity.

 Learn more about sleep paralysis with our complete video tutorial here.